needle-tools/compilation-visualizer/README.md

 ## Compatibility to 2018.4, 2019.1, 2019.2
 While most functionality works great those versions, some minor things are different:
-- no "Recompile" button for now as `CompilationPipeline.RequestScriptCompilation` doesn't exist.
-You can always `Right Click > Reimport` an asmdef or script to cause a recompile.
-_Future Work: could manually set scripts dirty from code._

 - slightly less accurate total compilation time on 2018.4 — 2019.1+ has events for the entire compilation while on 2018.4 the last finished assembly compilation is used as end date.
 - no PackageInfo for now on 2018.4/2019.1 as `PackageInfo.FindForAsset` doesn't exist.
 _Future Work: there's ways to still find the right package._